catseye/The-Dossier/article/Lost Games.md

 The protagonists were a boy and a girl and at the beginning of the game a cloaked figure came up to them and asked them WOULD YOU TWO LIKE TO JOIN ME ON A FANTASIA? or similar.

+### Point-and-click minimal-graphics Windows dungeon crawler

+*   seen-on: Windows

+I don't even know if it was written for Windows 3.1 or Windows 95.
+But I think I was running Windows 95 at the time.
+It would have been around 1995, anyway.

+The main thing that I do remember is that I had a character, who was a Thief, named "Moneybags".
+After playing the game for some time, I changed their class to Healer.
+I remember this because I noted to a friend that I would have liked to change their name too, because now it seemed incongruous.
+But he pointed out that it still fit, because doctors do make a lot of money...

+What this means is, it was a role-playing game where characters could change class, and there were Thief and Healer classes, although I imagine there were probably Fighter and Wizard type classes too.
+The party consisted of several characters.
+There was a lot of mouse-based UI.
+It seemed to be a bit low on visuals.
+I don't remember there being graphics of rooms or characters or monsters — possibly there was a map, but possibly not even that.
+But I do remember lots of clicking.